The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 16. Western Blind Snake

-Its head and tail are blunt and come in various colors of pink.
+Its head and tail are blunt and pink in various shades.
 Its appearance is essentially that of a big earthworm with a single scale on top.

-It also behaves a lot like an earthworm and looks like one.
+It also behaves and looks like an earthworm.
 The majority of the life of a western blind snake is spent underground in burrows.

-The western blind snake has lost its capacity to see because it is not truly in need of sight.
-Its remaining eyes are actually limited to seeing light.
+The western blind snake has lost its capacity to see because it does not truly need sight.
+Its remaining eyes are limited to seeing light.

 Termites and ants, along with their eggs and larvae, are often these types of snakes in Utah food sources.

-This creature will coil up and expel an odorous material from its cloaca when it senses danger.
+When it senses danger, this creature coils up and expels an odorous material from its cloaca.
 It may sometimes even pretend to be dead.

 The kingsnake genus includes the milk snake as one of its members.
 Like most of its other relatives, kingsnakes have bands combining three colors: red, black, and white or cream.

-Instead of bands, some populations could have red spots.
+Some populations could have red spots instead of bands.
 Two subspecies of milk snakes live in Utah: the Central Plains milk snake (Lampropeltis triangulum gentilis) and the Utah milk snake (Lampropeltis triangulum taylori).

 Milk Snakes consume a wide range of prey, such as worms, lizards, and slugs.

-These types of snakes in Utah are, nevertheless, renowned for being opportunistic feeders and will consume nearly anything.
+Nevertheless, these types of snakes in Utah are renowned for being opportunistic feeders and will consume nearly anything.

 They have been observed to consume amphibians, other snakes (as they are resistant to snake venom, same as other kingsnakes), and birds and their eggs.